Jesus Christ the King

 Kingship tied to truth, not force

-Pilate presses further: "'You are a king, then!' said Pilate.
-Jesus answered, 'You say that I am a king.
-In fact, the reason I was born and came into the world is to testify to the truth.
-Everyone on the side of truth listens to me'" (John 18:37, NIV).
+Pilate presses further; Jesus answers, "You say that I am a king.
+For this I was born, and for this I have come into the world, to bear witness to the truth.
+Every one who is of the truth hears my voice" (John 18:37, RSV-CE).
 It's a striking redefinition to offer at the exact moment it carries the least practical benefit — Jesus gains nothing strategically by claiming a kingdom built on truth rather than power, standing as he is before someone who could simply have him killed regardless of the answer.

 A pope responding to a world in pieces